jimmyislive/tapi/docs/examples.rst

             ]
     }

 Similar to Advanced4_, but here we begin everything with a test to /login.
 Note that we also assigned that test an id.
 We ensured that the response header has 'auth-token' (but don't worry about it's content, hence the star).
-In later tests, we want to send in the same auth-token in every request and we do this by aceesing the original auth-token via the id of the login test i.e. self.login.response.headers.auth-token. (remember to enclose it in [[]])
+In later tests, we want to send in the same auth-token in every request and we do this by aceesing the original auth-token via the id of the login test i.e. self.login.response.headers.auth-token. (remember to enclose it in [[]]).
+Also notice the [[$USERNAME]].
+This means that the value of the environment variable $USERNAME is used here.